pro100-tv/Network-scanner/README.md

 The range for the scan is port 1-1023.

 If port 22 happens to be open, you will be able to start a brute force attack.

-If port scanner found an open port 22 you will be able to conduct a brute force attack.